-Nurse navigators make sure everything is ready for a patient to see a specialist, including collecting medical record information for the doctor’s analysis, getting orders for additional tests when needed and identifying support services for the patient.
+Nurse navigators make sure everything is ready for you to see a specialist, including collecting medical record information for the doctor’s analysis, getting orders for additional tests when needed and identifying support services.

 Nurse navigators also:

-- Answer questions patients may have about their diagnosis and treatments.
+- Answer questions you may have about your diagnosis and treatments

-- Prepare the patient for the first visit with the physician.
+- Prepare you for your first visit with a physician

-- Provide emotional support for patients and family members.
+- Provide emotional support for you and family members

-Nurse navigators also connect patients with community resources to help with issues they may have.
+Nurse navigators also connect you with community resources to help with issues you may have.
 For instance, they can help patients traveling from a long distance connect with lodging options or schedule an appointment with a nutritionist.
 They provide emotional support and clinical expertise, as well.

-The University of Kansas Cancer Center launched its nurse navigator system in 2011 as one more way to help improve the patient experience and increase overall patient satisfaction.
+The University of Kansas Cancer Center launched its nurse navigator system in 2011 as a way to help improve the patient experience and increase overall patient satisfaction.
 Nurse navigators are responsible for working step by step with new patients to help make their cancer journeys a little easier.